hosszubalazs/gocd-cypress/README.md

 ```

 # Configuration

-You should configure the behaviour trough package.json.
-See all options avaialable in the [CLI builder](https://github.com/adnovum/gocd-cypress/blob/dbcdec4aad24f9637214600d3be1b58025f4e8eb/src/cli-builder.ts#L32)

 This tool uses [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for the configuration options, see its
 documentation about where you can define your options.
 The module name we use with it is `gocdCypress`.